SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 # to replace the SIGTERM.
 pid=$!

-# And write it a file to get it on next restart
+# And write it to a file to get it on next restart
 echo $pid > /var/run/haproxy.pid

-# Finally, we wait as S6 launch this shell script.
+# Finally, we wait as S6 launches this shell script.
 This will simulate
 # a foreground process for S6.
 All that tricky stuff is required because
 # we use a process supervisor in a Docker environment.
 The applications need
 # to be adapted for such environments.